TristanCacqueray/tristancacqueray.github.io/content/blog/tiny-game-engine.md

 main = hSetBuffering stdin NoBuffering >> gameLoop
 ```

-I used this setup for [flower-seeds] so that user can simply press some keys to change the flower.
+I used this setup for [flower-seeds] so that the user can simply press some keys to change the flower.

 :::{.center .mb-2}
 ![flower-seeds](../static/flower-seeds.png)